Greek worries and fall in energy stocks hit UK's FTSE

 By Sudip Kar-Gupta

-LONDON, Jan 5 (Reuters) - Worries over the political outlook in Greece and a fall in major energy stocks knocked down Britain’s top equity index on Monday.
+LONDON, Jan 5 (Reuters) - Worries over the political outlook in Greece and a fall in major energy stocks pushed Britain’s top equity index lower on Monday.

-Marks & Spencer also fell sharply after SocGen downgraded the supermarket retailer to “hold” from “buy”.
+Marks & Spencer also fell 2.6 percent after SocGen downgraded the supermarket retailer to “hold” from “buy”.

 European stock markets have been pegged back over the last month by uncertainty over Greece.

-Greece holds a snap election on Jan.
-25, and the left-wing opposition Syriza party -- which wants to cancel a chunk of Greek debt and austerity measures imposed on the country after an international bailout -- is narrowly ahead in opinion polls.
+Greece holds elections on Jan.
+25, and the left-wing opposition Syriza party - which wants to cancel a chunk of Greek debt and austerity measures imposed on the country after an international bailout -- is narrowly ahead in opinion polls.

 German Vice Chancellor Sigmar Gabriel said on Sunday that Germany wanted Greece to stay in the euro zone and there were no contingency plans to the contrary, responding to a media report that Berlin believes the euro currency union could cope without Greece.